 Although our early Labrador Retrievers were predominantly black, some of these original dogs carried the genetic information required to produce chocolate puppies.
 Just as some also carried the information required to produce yellow puppies.

-Sadly, a hundred or more years ago, it was commonplace to ‘cull’ puppies that were not a desirable colour.
 Black was the ‘in’ color for labs, so this meant that mainly black dogs survived to adulthood and mainly black dogs were bred from.

-If mainly black dogs were bred from, you may wonder how any chocolate lab pups were ever born!
 To understand that, we need to take a peep at the genes that carry the code for coat colour in the Labrador retriever.

 How is the chocolate color inherited in labradors